 What’s important is that all of the countries we work in are actively pursuing progress in one form or another.
 This is true of Ghana, who are right at the start of the process, and Sri Lanka, who are now only really fighting for more resources.

 “I would say Sri Lanka follow the same basic theory as in the UK, but have limited resources.
 They do the best with what they have.
 Their treatment methods are the same, the patients receive the same therapies that we deliver in the community and have follow-up appointments after discharge.’ - Joanne Yates

-If you want to get experience on a mental health placement abroad, click the green enquire now button to chat about your options.
+If you want to learn how we can create a mental health placement abroad for you, click the button below.